Howquez/The-hidden-Benefits-of-Monitoring/ShinyRDD/README.md

 library(shiny)
 runApp()
 ```
-You should now see a window running the app (and the gam-oprion should work).
+You should now see a window running the app (and the `gam` smoothing option should work).